kilpkonn/msc-thesis/main.typ

 It is also noted that there seems to be many false subproblems that can never be solved so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems potentially faster to reduce the search space.

 ==== Mimer
-Mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
+Mimer @mimer is another proof assistant tool for Agda that attempts to adresss some of the shortcomings in Agsy.
-As of February 2024, Mimer has been merged#footnote(link("https://github.com/agda/agda/pull/6410")) to Agda and will be released as a replacement for Agsy.
+As of February 2024, Mimer has become part of Agda#footnote(link("https://github.com/agda/agda/pull/6410")) and will be released as a replacement for Agsy.
+#todo("see if direct quote")
-In @mimer they say that Mimer is designed to handle many small synthesis problems rather than complex ones as compared to Agsy.
+Mimer is designed to handle many small synthesis problems rather than complex ones as compared to Agsy.
 Mimer also doesn't perform case splits to reduce the search space.
 Otherwise the main algorithm closely follows the one used in Agsy and described in @agsy.